Looking for support for your finance function? Book a time with an expert.

 Convert revenue projections to free cash flows by modeling:

-• Gross margins and their evolution over time
+• Gross margins and their development in time

 Step 2: Choose an Appropriate Discount Rate